Catgrills/Zero/README.md

 About
 -------------------------------

-<i>Zero-A</i> is a custom stylesheet for <i>Danbooru</i>.
+<i>Zero-A</i> is an user style for <i>Danbooru</i>.

-Userstyles are CSS code designed to alter the appearance of one, some, or all sites.
+User styles are CSS code designed to alter the appearance of one, some, or all sites.

 Instruction
 -------------------------------